wp-plugins/cosimo/readme.txt

 Donate link: http://donate.grobator.de/
 Requires at least: 2.7
 Tested up to: 2.9.2
-Stable tag: 0.1
+Stable tag: 0.2

 This plugin change the background image of the BODY-Tag.
-NextGEN galleries and/or Media Library images can be used.
+A pool of images from Media Library and / or a NextGEN gallery can be used.

 == Description ==
 Cosimo is the acronym for "Change Of Scene Image Many Often".
 Static background images are boring very quickly.
 Cosimo wants to avoid this.